Hardware Setup¶

 The DragonFly controller consolidates everything into one unit: the relay, the power management, and the connection to DFACS.
 Fewer components means fewer failure points and simpler diagnostics when something goes wrong.

-The Box connects to the DFACS device via USB and communicates over a serial protocol that gives DFACS full two-way visibility: lock state, door sensor status, time remaining on an unlock, and RTE sensor events — all in real time.
+The Box connects to the Barcode Reader via the Orange Reader Cable (RJ22) and communicates over a serial protocol that gives full two-way visibility: lock state, door sensor status, time remaining on an unlock, and RTE sensor events — all in real time.
+The Box is powered via POE (Power over Ethernet) and connects to your gym software over the network.

 Supported Access Methods¶